nrc/rustaceans.org/README.md

 for rustaceans.org, see https://github.com/nick29581/rustaceans-src.

 To add or edit your data, you must fork this repo and send a pull request.
-Your PR should only add/modify a single file which is named `<your username>.json` in the `data` directory.
+Your PR should only add/modify a single file named `<your github username>.json` in the `data` directory.
 If your PR touches only your file, it will be automatically merged and the database for rustaceans.org is automatically updated.